padmakumarpb/SCT_CS_1/README.md

 Ensure you have Python installed.

-1.Clone this repository
+1. Clone this repository
-2.Open the terminal and navigate to the project directory.
+2. Open the terminal and navigate to the project directory.
-3.Run the program
+3. Run the program
-4.Choose to encrypt or decrypt.
+4. Choose to encrypt or decrypt.
-5.Follow the instructions to input your message and shift value.
+5. Follow the instructions to input your message and shift value.

 ## Example